4 great military-family-owned businesses to support

 Birdy Boutique is a true story of the American Dream.
 It was founded by two sisters who immigrated to America as children from Poland in 1988.

-Barbara Kent is a co-founder and chief executive officer (CEO).
+Barbara Kent is a co-founder and chief executive officer.
 She served in the U.S. Army Military Police Corps for 13 years, before being medically retired and disabled.
-Joanna Serra is the other co-founder and chief operating officer (COO).
+Joanna Serra is the other co-founder and chief operating officer.
 Her extensive study of education and time spent teaching is a major factor behind one of Birdy Boutique’s best items, the Learning Blanket.
 The rest of the 20-plus member team is made exclusively of women, some of whom include veterans and military spouses.

 Some of Birdy Boutique’s items include the aforementioned Learning Blanket, Learning Tapestries and car seat ponchos.
 Birdy Boutique also sells custom blankets to help schools fundraise.